The Plaster of Thought-Walls (Translated)

 In the spring breeze……..

 My friend is no longer alone.
-With him is his fairy-like, adorable daughter.
-I pray that when she grows up, she’ll be even more enchanting than Humayun Ahmed’s heroines.
+He also has his fairy-like little daughter with him.
+I pray that when she grows up, she becomes even more enchanting than Humayun Ahmed’s heroines.

 Those who have no one have Facebook.